dentremor/Software-Defined-Infrastrucure/doku.md

 The interactive script starts again, and we go through it pretty much the same as before.

-Now that we have our CA and the device certificate we are able to sign it:
+With the CA and the device certificate we are able to sign it:

 ```bash
 $ openssl x509 -req -in device.csr -CA rootCA.pem -CAkey rootCA.key -CAcreateserial -out device.crt -days 500 -sha256